best-practice-and-impact/ons-spark/ons-spark/ancillary-topics/faker.md

-## **Generating Synthetic/Dummy Data Using Faker**
+## Faker: Synthetic Data in Python

 ### 1. Introduction to Faker

 `Faker` is a Python package that generates fake data such as names, addresses, emails, dates, credit card numbers, and more.
+It is similar to [`Mimesis`](../ancillary-topics/mimesis.html)

 **Key Features:** Randomised generation, locale support, wide range of data types.